iskandervdh/spinup/README.md

 spinup project add <name> <domain> <port> [commands...]
 ```

-This will create a configuration for the project in the `projects.json` file in your `.config/spinup` folder.
+This will create a configuration for the project in the sqlite database for spinup located in your `.config/spinup` folder.

 Example: